Nelson's Green Brier Distillery: History

 The original Nelson's Green Brier Distillery was located on Rocky Fork Creek in Greenbrier, Robertson County, Tennessee.
 It operated from 1867 until it was shut down in 1909 when Tennessee enacted state-level Prohibition of alcoholic beverages.

 The distillery was acquired in 1870 by Charles Nelson, a Nashville businessman who expanded operations in the ensuing years.
 The whiskey produced there was sold in other parts of the United States under the label "Nelson's Best".

 In 1885, the distillery produced 380,000 USgal of whiskey, making it the largest producer of sour mash whiskey in Robertson County during a time when whiskey production was a major industry in Tennessee and the county was one of the state's largest producers.
 At that time, the annual production capacity of the Jack Daniel's distillery in Lynchburg was 23,000 USgal.

 Nelson's Green Brier Distillery was a major contributor to the economy and growth of the town of Greenbrier (spelled as one word) during the late 19th century.
 It employed about 25 people directly and provided a market for local farmers' corn, locally made barrels and other local products.
 Its presence led to the construction of a railroad line and station in Greenbrier.

 Whiskey production at the distillery ended after Tennessee enacted prohibition on July 1, 1909, but whiskey produced before that date continued to be sold in other states until 1915.
-Robertson County whiskey had a reputation for superior quality, but the county's whiskey industry was not revived after Prohibition ended.
+Robertson County whiskey had a reputation for superior quality, but the county's whiskey industry was not revived after national Prohibition ended.

 The distillery equipment was salvaged and shipped to Canada in 1923 to be used for distilling there by Seagram.

 The site was added to the National Register of Historic Places in 2008.
 The distillery's listing on the National Register of Historic Places is due to its historical importance in industry and commerce in the state.
 Additionally, proprietor Charles Nelson was active in the banking, farming and barrel-making industries.
 The listed property includes a 5-acre (2.0 ha) area, although the distillery occupied a much larger area.
 Most of the distillery buildings are no longer present, and the only historical buildings remaining include an early 20th-century warehouse, a spring house that supplied fresh water to the distillery and a barrel house.
 The site includes a dam across Rocky Fork Creek, an old mash tub and remnants of building foundations.